167th Airlift Wing Airman Spotlight October 2021

-U.S. Air Force Tech.
+Tech.
 Sgt.
 Margaret Flanagan is a financial management specialist for the 167th Comptroller Flight and the 167th Airlift Wing Airman Spotlight for October 2021.

-(U.S. Air National Guard photo by Senior Master Sgt.
-Emily Beightol-Deyerle)
+As a financial management specialist, Flanagan is part of the comptroller team responsible for managing accounting records and systems and keeping a watchful eye on the wing’s financial data to ensure funds are utilized responsibly and efficiently.

+Flanagan is a duty status Guardsman but recently stepped up and filled in while another full-time member of the comptroller flight was deployed.

 |Date Taken: